5skr0ll3r/Cthulhu/tofix.md

 Cthulhu: get: move almost everything into a controller for cleaner code

-Tree: insertArray: check if item already exists in tree

 checkReqType() in reqspliter.py should not return a boolean if reqType not found

-Every sock request from each client should be stored in an array cause the asyncio interferes with the processing of each sock should also not be async

 The Sock object should accept and recieve without having to be awaited in every method cause the server wont be able to serve the client any other than the first specified request by the developer, create a deamon thread that will handle each request and send it to the right handler

-change determineFileExtFromReq(), headerContentType() in reqSpliter should not check the file requested, cause from now they will be alliased and instead read the files name when specified by the dev, so move them instead to the fileManager

 create a request error handler and a logger

+add a timeout if the client does not request the rest of the files that are cached

+create a renderer that shall read the files and if they extra constructs them and then serve them to the client

 recursive get and render href's to client